sortecoevo/sortee/content/people.md

 &nbsp;

 ![Tim Parker](/img/people/TimParker.png)
-[Tim Parker](http://people.whitman.edu/~parkerth/) **(President)** is an Associate Professor of Biology at Whitman College and has interests in behavioral ecology, demography, community ecology, and meta-science.
+[Tim Parker](http://people.whitman.edu/~parkerth/) **(President)** is a Professor of Biology at Whitman College and has interests in behavioral ecology, demography, community ecology, and meta-science.

 &nbsp;
 &nbsp;